sebasjm/antlr/README.txt

 INTRODUCTION

 Welcome to ANTLR v3!
-I've been working on this for 3 years and it's almost ready!
+I've been working on this for nearly 4 years and it's almost ready!
 I plan no feature additions between this beta and first 3.0 release.
 I have lots of features to add later, but this will be the first set.
-Ultimately, I need to rewrite ANTLR v3 in itself (it's written in 2.7.6 at the moment and also needs StringTemplate 2.3b9 or later).
+Ultimately, I need to rewrite ANTLR v3 in itself (it's written in 2.7.7 at the moment and also needs StringTemplate 3.0 or later).

 You should use v3 in conjunction with ANTLRWorks: